veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### EyEem's Cart & Checkout Flow

-Our Product Design team worked closely with data analysts and developers.
+Our Product Design team worked closely with project managers, data analysts, developers.
 In the case of the Cart & Checkout re-vamp, I reviewed the data research and report made by the team on the previous months, to then create a descriptive analysis and map the pain points of the flow.

 <<IMAGE OF ALL FLOW WITH PAINPOINTS AND DATA TAKE-AWAYS>>